 At Skerton St Luke's, we use bespoke strategies for our school to meet the statutory requirements for handwriting.

 Reception

-On entry into Reception, we teach correct letter formation using the Sassoon Infant Standard aligned with Letters and Sounds phonics program.
-A cursive style ready to learn the joins in Key Stage 1.
+On entry into Reception, we teach correct letter formation using the Sassoon Infant Standard aligned with Red Rose Letters and Sounds Phonics.
+A pre-cursive style ready to learn the joins in Key Stage 1.